Interacting massive and massless arbitrary spin fields in 4d flat space: Introduction

 \noinbf{i}) Restriction \rf{26042022-man-07a1} is obtained by requiring that the powers of $L_1$ and $L_2$ in \rf{26042022-man-03} be non--negative integers.
-Given values of $\lambda_1$, $\lambda_2$, and $s_3$ subjected to restriction \rf{26042022-man-07a1} there is only one vertex $\VVb$.
+Given values of $\lambda_1$, $\lambda_2$, and $s_3$ subjected to restriction \rf{26042022-man-07a1} there is only one vertex $\VVb$. \footnote{ By using the helicity-spinor language, 3-point amplitudes for arbitrary spin massless and massive particles were studied in Refs.\cite{Conde:2016vxs,Arkani-Hamed:2017jhn}.
+In these references, it was noted that, for the case under consideration in this Section, there is only one 3-point amplitude.}

+We note then that the numbers of cubic vertices given in \rf{27042022-man-09c2}-\rf{27042022-man-09c4} coincide with the numbers of 3-point amplitudes given in (5.32) in Ref.\cite{Conde:2016vxs}.